crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: CreatorCon T-shirt, ServiceNow Merchandise
 - **Requirements**:
-    - Make 4 PR  in any of the projects, marked with topic `hacktoberfest`.
+    - Make 4 PR  in any of the projects, marked with the topic `hacktoberfest`.
     - Any other participation throughout October will also be randomly selected.
 - **How to sign up**: Register at [ServiceNow DevProgram](https://devlink.sn/HacktoberfestRegistration/)
 - **Issues**: [Eligible projects and issues](https://github.com/ServiceNowDevProgram/Hacktoberfest).